-Our skilled Leeds, Harrogate and London based family law specialists are highly experienced in working with clients who are thinking about entering a civil partnership – or who are seeking to separate and dissolve one.
+Our skilled Leeds, Harrogate and York based family law specialists are highly experienced in working with clients who are thinking about entering a civil partnership – or who are seeking to separate and dissolve one.

 The Civil Partnership Act came into force on 5th December 2005.
 This legislation enabled same-sex couples to formalise their relationship before changes to the law in 2014 allowed them to legally marry.